Xomega-Net/Xomega.Docs/docs/generators/services/service-impl.md

 For reading a list of child subobjects, the input parameters may be just the key(s) of the parent object.

-An operation to read a list of primary objects will typically have a special `criteria` structure that contains the fields to filter by, an optional comparison operator parameter for each field, whose name consists of the field name and a postfix " operator", and possibly a second parameter for the field to allow supplying a range for the `BETWEEN` operator, as follows.
+An operation to read a list of primary objects will typically have a special `criteria` structure that contains the fields to filter by, as follows.

 ```xml
 <object name="sales order">